- 3 egg whites

 - 1-1/2 cups confectioners' sugar

 - 2-1/2 cups unblanched almonds, finely ground

 - 7 tablespoons sugar

 - 9 ounces semisweet chocolate, chopped and melted

-- Drop by rounded teaspoonfuls 2 in. apart onto parchment paper-lined baking sheets.
-Bake at 350° for 8-12 minutes or until firm to the touch.
-Cool for 5 minutes before removing to wire racks.
+- Drop by rounded teaspoonfuls 2 in. apart onto prepared baking sheets.
+Bake 8-12 minutes or until firm to the touch.
+Cool 5 minutes before removing to wire racks.